|Nauru Population (as of 8/24/2023)||12,796|

 The country of Nauru is an island located in Micronesia.
 Nauru – once known as Pleasant Island – is located in the Central Pacific and is about 190 miles from its closest neighbor, Kiribati’s Banaba Island.
-Nauru has a 2020 population of 10,824 according to the latest estimates from the UN's World Population Prospects.

 Nauru has just over eight square miles of land area and is the third smallest country in the world, only falling behind Monaco and Vatican City.
 It is the smallest island country in the world.
 Its population is just as small, with just 11,200 inhabitants based on census data from 2018.
 This makes it the second smallest country by population, beating out Vatican City.
 It is the least populous country in Oceania.
 However, despite its small population, it is one of the most densely populated countries in the world with a population density of over 1,243 people per square mile.